-Best Friend- Yukinori Dehara
+Best Friend: The Latest Exhibit from Yukinori Dehara

-Dehara Yukinori asks, “Is poor unhappy?”
+Dehara Yukinori asks, “Does poor mean unhappy?”
 It’s the eternal question that baffles everyone and in his recent exhibition, Best Friend - Pretty in Homeless, Dehara focuses on his character named Tomorou.
 A play on words, the character faces daily challenges, yet befriends other street dwellers and this creates a menagerie of friends and animals.

 This is perhaps the 10th exhibition by Dehara with Giant Robot, and the Tokyo-ite has attended each.
 Although Dehara’s style possesses a rougher, handmade look, his work is sought after by major companies including Meiji Chocolates, Nike, and more.
 From working with Dehara for each of his exhibitions, it’s a pleasure to witness how his perspectives on being an artist went from survival to looking towards the future as a fatherly and nurturing sempai.